 In Feuerstein’s Theory of Mediated Learning Experience, the primary causes of learning difficulties are a student’s inefficient use of the brain’s cognitive abilities, otherwise known as cognitive functions.
-When efficient, these functions are the foundations of the processes for learning; enabling students to see ―the complete picture rather than episodes, to gather all the information accurately, to restrain impulsivity and much more.
-In this video, classroom examples explain the mediational criteria and show seasoned teachers using Feuerstein’s methods to mediate the strengthening of student thinking.
-Learn to investigate three – big questions about Reuven Feuerstein’s theory of Mediated Learning Experience (MLE).
+When efficient, these functions are the foundations of the processes for learning; enabling students to see the complete picture rather than episodes, to gather all the information accurately, to restrain impulsivity and much more.
+In this video, classroom examples explain the mediator criteria and show seasoned teachers using Feuerstein’s methods to mediate the strengthening of student thinking.
+Learn to investigate three big questions about Reuven Feuerstein’s theory of Mediated Learning Experience (MLE).

-The Instrumental Enrichment programme (IE) is a curriculum in thinking, which is designed to enhance cognitive functioning, and is based on Feuerstein’s theory of Structural Cognitive modifiability and a philosophy that all children, young people and adults can learn and change their level of functioning.
+The Instrumental Enrichment programme (IE) is a curriculum in thinking, which is designed to enhance cognitive functioning, is based on Feuerstein’s theory of Structural Cognitive modifiability and a philosophy that all children, young people and adults can learn and change their level of functioning.

 For students who have previously experienced failure in school, IE creates opportunities to gain insights into their way of thinking, attitudes, and feelings.
-They can begin to appreciate that the source of their difficulties is not due to their inferiority, inability, or lack of intelligence, but is due to inefficient strategies or lack of thorough planning.
+They can begin to appreciate that the source of their difficulties is not due to their inferiority, inability or lack of intelligence, but is due to inefficient strategies or lack of thorough planning.